minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ## Source compatibility

-This proposal has called out three specific places where the introduction of typed throws into the language will affect source compatiblity.
+This proposal has called out two specific places where the introduction of typed throws into the language will affect source compatibility.
 In each place, a minimal source-breaking aspect of the change has been separated out so that it will be enabled only in the next major language version (Swift 6), and Swift 5 has these additional limitations:

 * For `do...catch`, the caught error type will be `any Error` if there are no `try` expressions.
-* For `rethrows`, untyped closure parameters are treated as throwing `any Error`
 * For closure thrown error type inference, the thrown error type will be `any Error` if there are no `try` expressions.

 To make use of the full typed throws semantics in Swift 5, developers can enable the [upcoming feature flag](https://github.com/apple/swift-evolution/blob/main/proposals/0362-piecemeal-future-features.md) named `FullTypedThrows`.